Digitalisation of companies is in full swing… and this trend is being accompanied by unavoidable regulatory change.

 The concrete advantages of the electronic invoice for very small and small & mid-sized companies

-As a result, apart from the advantages mentioned above (and an overall gain of more than 4.5 billion euro per year, according to the calculations in the amended French Finance Act), electronic invoicing offers three major guarantees to very small and small & mid-sized companies:
+As a result, apart from the advantages mentioned above, electronic invoicing offers three major guarantees to very small and small & mid-sized companies:

 - Compliance with regulations – mentions to be included in invoices and time-stamping to certify the integrity of documents.

 - Tighter control of processing and payment times, for optimised cash flow management.

 Unchallengeable traceability which, in the event of dispute, balances the burden of proof, notably thanks to the electronic signature.